DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

-To train the transformer-based Siamese network, we manually collected samples according to the following steps.
-We visually analysed the segments in the initial over-segmentation results, and determined the dominant categories in the study areas.
-Then, we selected neighbouring segments (Fig.\ref{sample software}a) with high homogeneity serving as positive samples (Fig.\ref{positive samples}b), and neighbouring segments of different categories serving as negative samples (Fig.\ref{negative samples}c).
-It is worth noting that we need to collect more negative than positive samples to account for the large variety of possible discrepancies of two different regions.
-In VHR images, one object may contain high heterogeneous segments and different adjacent segments can contain similar pixels, leading to segmentation errors.
+To train the S2Former, we manually collected samples according to the following steps.
+We visually analysed the super-pixels in the initial over-segmentation results, and determined the dominant categories in the study areas.
+Then, we selected neighbouring super-pixels (Fig.\ref{sample-collection}a) with high homogeneity serving as positive samples (Fig.\ref{sample-collection}b), and neighbouring super-pixels of different categories serving as negative samples (Fig.\ref{sample-collection}c).
+It is worth noting that we need to collect more negative than positive samples to account for the large variety of possible discrepancies of two different super-pixels.
+In VHR images, one object may contain high heterogeneous super-pixels and different adjacent super-pixels can contain similar pixels, leading to segmentation errors.
 Therefore, it is necessary to select many samples of both situations.
-In addition, we have to focus on similar neighbouring segments in different categories, such as rivers and vegetations, asphalt roads and shadows, and vegetations and roads.
+In addition, we have to focus on similar neighbouring super-pixels in different categories, such as rivers and vegetations, asphalt roads and shadows, and vegetations and roads.
 We developed a user-friendly graphical interface for collecting the training samples, which can automatically record indexes of sample pairs selected by operators.
 Therefore, a skilled-operator can select at least 10,000 sample pairs in a working day, greatly improving work efficiency.